inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 - MatPlotLib
 - PIL/pillow

-# 2. Loading and visualizing the data.
+# 2. Loading, preprocessing and visualizing the dataset.

-This traffic light dataset consists of 1484 number of color images in 3 categories - red, yellow, and green.
-As with most human-sourced data, the data is not evenly distributed among the types.
-There are:

-* 904 red traffic light images
-* 536 green traffic light images
-* 44 yellow traffic light images
+In this first step, I created functions to load the data from the directories; to resize, crop, transform, normalize and classify the data into training, validation and testing datasets usin `torchvision`; and to display the images.

 <p align="center"> <img src="https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/Classifier-Development/preprocessing-display-example.png" height=300 width=350> <p/>

-# 3. Pre-processing.
+# 3. Training the image classifier on the dataset.

 For classification tasks like this one we need to create features by performing the same analysis on different pictures.
 It is, therefore, important that similar images create similar features.
 And to facilitate this, we will standardize the input and output to understand what results we can expect from running the program.